 This course gives an introduction to the submission approval process, validation, manufacturing and quality requirements for combination products, drugs and biologics.
 Course topics will include a historic overview, the process to determine which FDA Center controls the regulatory process, applicable regulations and post-market approval practices for these products.
 Students will learn how the regulations and practices at CDER and CBER differ from CDRH.
 They will also learn how the FDA designated controlling center will shape the submission clearance/approval process, manufacturing control and post-market requirements for a combination product.

-The course will provide an overview of the international medical device regulation including EU nations, Japan, Canada, Australia, Latin America, and other emerging markets.
-It will include case studies of the current international regulatory climate to help students develop practical applications and interpretations regarding the enforcement of these regulations.
+This class will provide a comprehensive understanding of global regulation for medical devices and the relationship between regulatory strategy and product development.
+It will include detailed discussion of medical device regulation in different geographies such as European Union (EU) nations, Japan, Canada, Australia, Latin America and Asia-pacific region.
+It will include discussion and case studies of the current global regulatory climate to help students develop practical applications/interpretation and enforcement of these regulations.

 As energy is one of the most important issues of this century, this course will provide the basic understanding of various Renewable and Classical electric energy generation techniques.
 It will cover, among others, Thermal, Hydro, Nuclear, Solar and Wind based power generation.
 It will also cover certain basic aspects of power storage and delivery.
 This course will help students in evaluation and analysis of various energy systems in the context of Technology, Economics and sustainability.